-Continuous variables were expressed as a mean and SD.
-Comparison of means was performed using the Student t test.
-Proportions were compared using the Fisher exact test.
+Continuous variables were expressed as a mean and standard deviation.
+Comparison of means was performed using student's T test.
+Proportions were compared using the Fisher's Exact test.
 Kaplan-Meier analysis was performed using the survival data to compare patients with differential HER2 expression.
-The SUV{max} median value was calculated, and SUV{max} below and above the median value were used for its relationship to mortality.
-Data analysis was performed using the STATA statistical software program (Stata-Corp.
+The SUVmax median value was calculated and SUVmax below and above the median value were used for its relationship to mortality.
+Data analysis was performed using the STATA statistical software program (StataCorp.
 2015.
-Stata Statistical Software: Release 14; StataCorp LP.).
+Stata Statistical Software: Release 14.
+College Station, TX: StataCorp LP.).